 1. What is Chronic Obstructive Pulmonary Disease (COPD)?

-Chronic obstructive pulmonary disease (COPD) is a common, long-standing, inflammatory lung disease.
-It obstructs airflow from the lungs and makes breathing difficult.
-Chronic bronchitis and emphysema are the two forms of COPD.
+Chronic obstructive pulmonary disease (COPD) is a disease that leads to airflow obstruction in the swollen lungs.
+Chronic bronchitis and emphysema are most common forms of COPD.

 2. What are the symptoms associated with COPD?

 COPD is usually distinguished by the following symptoms:

 3. What are the causes of COPD?

 The causes of COPD are as follows:

 COPD is diagnosed by